Did the Lord Take Anything from Mary?

 The Second Man is the Lord from Heaven

-But does not 1 Cor 15:47 say “The second man is the Lord from heaven”?
-Surely this implies that the Lord’s manhood was of heavenly origin and He took nothing from Mary?
+But does not 1 Corinthians 15:47 say “The second man is the Lord from heaven”?
+Surely this implies that the Lord’s manhood was of heavenly origin and took nothing from Mary?

 The Silence of Scripture

 J.N.
 Darby once wrote, “The true humanity of Christ is a fundamental truth, and His person and salvation are given up if it be touched.
 We cannot be too jealous of it, or count it too precious.”
-May the Lord help us to stand for the Biblical truth that the Lord Jesus was conceived in the womb of Mary, connected to Mary, and is therefore physically and genetically related to us in His perfect, real and sinless humanity.
+May the Lord help us to stand for the Biblical truth that the Lord Jesus was conceived in the womb of Mary, was connected to Mary, and is therefore physically and genetically related to us in His perfect, real and sinless humanity.
+Touching, as it does, on the nature of Christ’s person, the veracity of Scripture, and our own redeemability, there could scarcely be a more serious issue to contemplate.

 Dr. N. Geisler, Systematic Theology, Vol 3 (Bloomington, Bethany House Publishers, 2004), p.
 572-573